Table of Contents

 You can always speed up the process, but that’s going to impact your explainer video’s cost – To accommodate the increased production effort necessary to meet tighter deadlines and maintain the expected quality standards.

-To establish a video production price, video style plays a major role.
+To establish an explainer video price, video style plays a major role.
 From creation to revision, some types of videos require more time, energy, expertise, and money than others.
 This results in higher, more complex marketing video production costs.

 So, how much does an animation cost?
-Do marketing video production costs increase when you want to develop a live-action piece, or is the same as the cost of an animated video?
+Does explainer video pricing increase when you want to develop a live-action piece, or is the same as the cost of an animated video?